nsaragosaharris/gps_study/README.md

 **Data.**

-All data required to reproduce the reported results are included in the 'Data' folder.
+All data required to reproduce the reported results are included in this repository.

 All_Data_Long_Form.csv: This is the longitudinal, within-participant data that includes daily roaming entropy and affect values.